 If you have lived with other people your whole life, living alone can feel strange, empty, and challenging.
 You will have no one to come home to after a rough day, and there’s no one you can ask to help you with tasks such as replacing the light bulb in the bathroom.

-The thing about living alone is that it teaches you to rely on yourself.
-It trains you to manage problems and tasks on your own.
 Sure, it might be difficult at first, but eventually, you’ll get the hang of it and feel stronger.
-You will also realize how independent you have become and how much you have grown.
+Eventually, you will realize how independent you have become and how much you have grown.

 Be Compassionate

 The road to self-reliance is a struggle, but there’s nothing you can get out of it if you beat yourself up over it.
 Keep in mind that living alone means becoming your own best friend, so treat yourself how you would treat a friend: in a compassionate, forgiving manner.
-Practice self-compassion, and no matter what happens, you’ll be able to acknowledge that you’re trying your best.

 Get Friendly With Your Neighbors

 Neighbors can make your living experience more comfortable, and at the same time, they’re the first ones who can help you should you have problems at home because of their proximity.
-It only makes sense to befriend some of them, and it’s also nice to know someone you live close to.

 Make an effort to get to know your neighbors.
 This doesn’t mean you have to make them your best friends—simply knowing them and hanging out with them from time to time will make your living experience better.